 Jude, Anna and Jane all have a passion for short fiction and have been meeting together as a writing group to workshop their own writing since 2002.
 They are keen to promote the short story form by means of the yearly award and occasional events and champion short story writers whenever they can on social media and elsewhere.

 Jude Higgins is a writer, events organiser and writing tutor.
 She has an MA in Creative Writing from Bath Spa University (2012) and writes very short (flash) fiction.
-In addition to co-running the Bath Short Story Award, she directs Flash Fiction Festivals UK, a yearly festival devoted to flash fiction and organises the Bath Flash Fiction Award which runs two competitions — a rolling competition with three rounds a year. £1000 top prize each round, for fiction of 300 words.
+In addition to co-running the Bath Short Story Award, she directs Flash Fiction Festivals UK, a yearly festival devoted to flash fiction.
+The next festival is taking place from 19-21st June 2020 in Bristol.
+She is also founding organiser the Bath Flash Fiction Award which runs two competitions — a rolling competition with three rounds a year. £1000 top prize each round, for fiction of 300 words.
 The other a yearly award for a novella-in-flash (a sequence of stand-alone flash fictions with a narrative arc) 6,000-18,000 words. £300 top prize, plus print and digital publication.
-Buy all the flash fiction anthologies at bookshop.adhocfiction.com
+Jude is a Director of the Award winning micro publisher Ad Hoc Fiction which publishes the Bath Short Story Anthologies and the Bath Flash Fiction Anthologies and collections.
+Buy all the anthologies at bookshop.adhocfiction.com

 Jude’s flash fictions have been published widely and she has won or been listed in many competitions for short short fiction.
 Her debut chapbook of flash fiction ‘The Chemist’s House’, was published by V.Press in 2017 and was longlisted in the Saboteur Awards, 2018 in the best short story collection category.
 Buy from V.Press or Jude’s website